 I think if you can eat unrestricted by dietary requirements, Singapore must be a foodie’s paradise!
-I’ve never seen so many places to eat!
+You can check it out for yourself by booking with a Singapore Travel Hub, where you can explore the country and taste all of the delicious food yourself, I’ve never seen so many places to eat!
 Full disclosure, there was a time where even when I was living gluten free, I probably would have adopted a “sod it” attitude and eaten what I wanted.
 However, since it’s well and truly out of my system, the symptoms are far worse than they used to be when I got glutened – no more risking it!

 That’s why I spent a lot of time walking round the incredible food courts and hawker markets of Singapore getting seriously depressed at not being able to eat Asian food – which I love!
 Due to the tastes of the group we were travelling with, we did try to avoid the local cuisine and find places that catered for a Western palette.